Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Vortex resistive states tuned by control wires.

 Engineering supercurrent flow in a strip by control wires allows tuning resistive states caused by the motion of vortices.
-As $I$ exceeds either $I_c^+$ or $I_c^-$, the strip switches to a flux flow state, the mechanisms of resistivity depending on the polarity of current.
+As $I$ exceeds either $I_c^+$ or $I_c^-$, the strip switches to a flux flow state.
 For parallel $I$ and $I_1$, there are two possibilities: 1. $I_1$ is not strong enough to deactivate the Pearl current crowding and the edge defects.
 In this case the resistance is caused by penetration of vortices and antivortices from the opposite edges of the strip.
-2. If $I_1$ is sufficient to fully deactivate the current crowding and the edge defects, the resistive transition at $I=I_c^+$ occurs due to unbinding of vortex-antivortex (VAV) pairs ~\cite{bkt1,bkt2} in the strip, where $J(x)$ can be close to $J_d$.
-For antiparallel $I$ and $I_1$, the enhanced current crowding at the edges ensures that $J(x)$ first reaches $J_d$ at the edges.
-In this case the resistance is caused by penetration of vortices and antivortices and their annihilation in the center at $I>I_c^-$, as depicted in Fig. \ref{F18}
+2. If $I_1$ is sufficient to deactivate the current crowding and the edge defects, the resistive transition occurs due to unbinding of vortex-antivortex (VAV) pairs ~\cite{bkt1,bkt2}.
+For antiparallel $I$ and $I_1$, the enhanced current crowding at the edges ensures that the resistance at $I>I_c^-$ is caused by penetration of vortices and antivortices and their annihilation in the center, as depicted in Fig. \ref{F19}

-This section primarily focuses not on a self-field flux flow resistance at $I>I_c^{\pm}$ but on a small voltage $V(I,T)$ at subcritical currents.
-The behavior of $V(I,T)$ at $I<I_c^\pm$ determins the dark count rate in photon detectors and also can be a sensitive indicator of the transition from the edge-dominated to the bulk-dominated resistance.
-This transition occurs above the threshold control current $I_1>I_1^*$ which depends on the strip width and the degree of current crowding caused by edge defects.
-Here thermally-activated uncorrelated hopping of sparse vortices and non-overlapping VAV pairs is considered, leaving aside effects of vortex interaction \cite{bkt2} and quantum tunneling of vortices at ultra low $T$ ~\cite{tun1,tun2}.
+This section focuses not on a self-field flux flow resistance at $I>I_c^{\pm}$ affected by the control wires ~\cite{didi,vt1,vt2} but on a small voltage $V(I,T)$ at subcritical currents.
+The behavior of $V(I,T)$ at $I<I_c^\pm$ determines the dark count rate in photon detectors and also can be a sensitive indicator of the transition from the edge-dominated to the bulk-dominated resistance.
+This transition occurs above the threshold control current $I_1>I_1^*$ which depends on the strip width and the current crowding effect of edge defects.
+Here the thermally-activated uncorrelated hopping of sparse vortices and non-overlapping VAV pairs is considered, leaving aside multi-vortex effects near the BKT transition at higher currents ~\cite{bkt2} and quantum tunneling of vortices at ultra low $T$ ~\cite{tun1,tun2}.

-The rate $S_e$ of thermally-activated hopping of vortices through the edge is determined by the energy of the vortex $E_v(u)$ which can be written as a work to move a vortex by a distance $u$ from the edge of the strip:
+The rate $S_e$ of thermally-activated hopping of vortices through the edge is determined by the energy of the vortex $E(u)$ which can be written as a work to move a vortex by a distance $u$ from the edge of the strip: